Information Relaxation and Dual Formulation of Controlled Markov Diffusions

 The optimal penalty (\ref{opt_penalty_MDPs}) that achieves the strong duality involves the value function $\{V_k\}$, and hence is intractable in practical problems.
 In order to obtain tight dual bounds, a natural idea is to derive sub-optimal penalty functions based on a good approximate value function $\{\hat{V}_k\}$ or some sub-optimal policy $\hat{\textbf{a}}$.
 Methods based on these ideas have been successfully implemented in the American option pricing problems by \cite{rogers:2002,haugh:2004,andersen:2004}, and also in \cite{brown:2010,lai:2010,devalkar2011essays}.
-However, these approaches cannot be extended immediately to general continuous-state MDPs in parallel with the American options pricing problem.
-The first difficulty, as pointed out by \cite{Haugh:2012}, is that $\mathbb{E}[\hat{V}_{k+1}(x_{k+1})|x_{k},a_{k}]$ usually cannot be written as an analytic function of $x_{k}$ and $a_{k}$.
-Though this conditional expectation may be evaluated approximately after discretizing the state space, it could be time-consuming when $\mathcal{V}$ is of high dimension.
-Second, even if the penalty $\hat{V}_{k+1}(x_{k+1})-\mathbb{E}[\hat{V}_{k+1}(x_{k+1})|x_{k},a_{k}]$ can be computed analytically, the inner optimization problem (\ref{inner_opt}) may still be difficult to solve since no convex structure can be guaranteed (even assuming that (\ref{inner_opt}) is convex with $M=0$).
-To overcome these difficulties, \cite{brown:2011} introduced the gradient-based penalty in the context of dynamic portfolio optimization with transaction costs, and \cite{Desai:2011} derived a penalty by employing a parameterized quadratic function to approximate the value function in linear systems with convex costs. \cite{Ye2012parameterized} proposed the idea of parametrization on penalties directly to avoid starting with approximate value functions.
-Furthermore, \cite{Desai:2011} explored the connection between information relaxation duality method and the approximate linear programming approach proposed by \cite{de2003linear}, and \cite{Haugh:2012} revealed that in linear-quadratic problems the value function-based penalty and gradient-based penalty are both optimal, but in different senses.